unculture/creative-boilerplate/readme.md

-# SmartContent Campaign Creative Boilerplate
+# SmartContent Creative Boilerplate

 ## Getting Started

-1. Clone the `campaign-boilerplate` repository:
+1. Clone the `creative-boilerplate` repository:

-    `git clone git@bitbucket.org:dynamicdo/campaign-boilerplate.git <new-campaign>`
+    `git clone git@bitbucket.org:dynamicdo/creative-boilerplate.git <new-creative>`

-    Where `<new-campaign>` is the desired folder name for the new campaign.
+    Where `<new-creative>` is the desired folder name for the new creative.

-2. Go into the new campaign folder:
+2. Go into the new creative folder:

-    `cd <new-campaign>`
+    `cd <new-creative>`

 3. Edit `package.json` replacing the values of `name` and `description` with those for the new campaign.